 Bamboo Matcha Whisk - The Ultimate Guide

-Whether you are preparing a traditional matcha tea, or even a matcha latte with added milk, making sure your matcha is properly whisked is absolutely necessary.
+Whether you are preparing a traditional matcha tea, or even a matcha latte with milk, making sure your matcha is properly whisked is absolutely necessary.

-I am going to explain everything you need to know about the Chasen, from how it is made, to using and looking after your Chasen to maximise its life span.
+I am going to explain everything you need to know about a matcha whisk, from how it is made, to using and looking after your whisk to maximise its life span.

 What is a Bamboo Matcha Whisk?

-A Chasen is a traditional Japanese bamboo whisk, that has been used for centuries in tea ceremonies.
+A matcha whisk (Chasen) is a traditional Japanese tea utensil, that has been used for centuries in tea ceremonies.

-It has many fine and delicate curved prongs (or tines) which are designed to mix matcha powder with water into a smooth, frothy and even consistency.
+It has many fine and delicate curved prongs (or tines) which are designed to mix matcha powder with water into a smooth, foamy and even consistency.
 This enhances the aroma, texture and most importantly the flavour, so you are getting the most out of your high quality matcha powder!

 Do I really need a Bamboo Matcha Whisk?

-If you are drinking matcha regularly as a tea or even as a matcha latte with milk, I am going to say yes, you should be using a Chasen to whisk.
+If you are drinking matcha regularly as a tea or even as a matcha latte with milk, I am going to say yes, you should be using a bamboo whisk to prepare your matcha.

 Properly whisking your matcha is one of the most important steps to ensure you properly experience the full flavour and texture that a high quality matcha powder offers.
 Using a matcha whisk is the only way to achieve the best results for a clump free, nicely aerated matcha tea.

 Real matcha powder does not dissolve when you add water, therefore it requires whisking to evenly distribute or ‘suspend’ the matcha powder in water.
-The many fine prongs on a chasen are specifically designed for this exact purpose, while also aerating the liquid, for a pleasant smooth and foamy texture that is not achievable by using any other kitchen utensil available.
+The many fine prongs on a matcha whisk are specifically designed for this exact purpose, resulting in a pleasant smooth and foamy texture that is not achievable by using any other kitchen utensil available.